One Dog Changed Everything.

 The Story of Small Dog Rescue

-Place older, calm, and loving dogs with senior citizens who crave companionship without the demands of raising a puppy.
+Place small, loving dogs with people who crave companionship without the demands of raising a puppy.

-Help families rehome dogs when aging, illness, or housing transitions make it difficult to keep them.
+Help families rehome dogs when illness, aging, relocation, or life transitions make it difficult to keep them.

-Honor the bond between humans and dogs, especially in life's later chapters, by ensuring no senior dog is forgotten and no senior human is alone.
+Honor the bond between humans and their pets, ensuring that no dog is forgotten and every story continues with dignity and care.

 Make an impact, show your support